GregLinthicum/From-Logistic-Regression-to-Long-short-term-memory-RNN/README.md

     Difference between Deep Belief and Deep Boltzman is that Deep Boltzman is bidirectional on every level.

     Auto-Encoders (AE)
-    Used Mainly for Recommendation Systems
+    Used Mainly for Recommendation Systems.
     https://medium.com/@venkatakrishna.jonnalagadda/sparse-stacked-and-variational-autoencoder-efe5bfe73b64